-Existing Proposed Explanation especially candidates, what actions constitute offences under this Act.
-Repeal Former elections rules 134.
+Existing Proposed Explanation Enforcement protocol 123.
+A protocol among the Chief Electoral Officer, the Complaints Officer and the Adjudicator may be arranged respecting the enforcement of this Act. deleted The Act provides sufficient direction with respect to the process of enforcement.
+Publication of Offences Public information 124.
+The Chief Electoral Officer shall take reasonable measures to inform the public, especially candidates, what actions constitute offences under this Act. deleted Not necessary to include in the Act Repeal Former elections rules 134.
 The former Elections Act and all rules and regulations respecting elections for the Métis Provincial Council - Saskatchewan are repealed.
-PART VII REPEAL AND COMING INTO FORCE Repeal 136 The Election Act is repealed.
+PART VII REPEAL AND COMING INTO FORCE Repeal 144 The former Election Act is repealed.
 Coming into Force Commencement 135.
 This Act comes into force on the day it is ratified by the General Assembly of the Métis Nation - Saskatchewan.
-Coming into force 137 This Act comes into force on the day on which it is enacted by the Métis Nation Legislative Assembly.
+Coming into force 145 This Act comes into force on the day on which it is enacted by the Métis Nation Legislative Assembly.